rubyu/clipboard-history-merger/README.md

 ## Installation

 ### Build
-1. Clone the repository: `git clone https://github.com/your-username/ClipboardHistoryManager.git`.
+1. Clone the repository: `git clone https://github.com/rubyu/clipboard-history-merger.git`.
-2. Open `ClipboardHistoryManager.sln` in Visual Studio.
+2. Open `ClipboardHistoryMerger.sln` in Visual Studio.
-3. Build the solution to produce the `ClipboardHistoryManager.exe` executable.
+3. Build the solution to produce the `ClipboardHistoryMerger.exe` executable.

 ### Download
 Download a ZIP archive and extract it.

 ## Usage

-1. Run `ClipboardHistoryManager.exe`.
+1. Run `ClipboardHistoryMerger.exe`.
 2. Copy text to clipboard as usual.
 3. Press `Ctrl + Alt + V` one or more times to paste concatenated clipboard history into the foreground application.